🚀 Big updates are coming

 Hit the ground running with Miro’s OKR templates

-Many teams use retrospectives to dissect how a project went and understand what to improve.
+Many teams use retrospectives tools to dissect how a project went and understand what to improve.
 Miro can help take retrospectives a step further.
 If a team has worked on a project using Miro — for brainstorming, meetings, design sprints, or anything else — it’s simple for the broader team to refer to the project board to see the history and get context.

 At True Diversity, Aloka’s team introduced “fingerpainting sessions,” in which everyone gets together to riff off each other in a lighthearted, unstructured environment.
 It’s a great way to unwind and share ideas in an open setting.
 They’ve also found that using features like Slack Huddles can help reduce Zoom fatigue and make for more natural conversation instead of every meeting needing to be a video call.